 (25 Nov.
 2011)

-the Moon, Nuclear Holocausto turned Beherit into a solo ambient project and released two albums that had very little
+Down the Moon, Nuclear Holocausto turned Beherit into a solo ambient project and released two albums that had very

-to do with what the band had become known for, other than in spirit.
-After this, he seemed to fall off of the face of the
+little to do with what the band had become known for, other than in spirit.
+After this, he seemed to fall off of the face

 as Beherit entered the studio once again.
 In April 2009, Spinefarm Records released the product of this unholy session, Engram.